V-Rajasekar/bhagavad-gita/Sadhanas.md

 >4) When ever your effected by anything immedetiatley split the experience in to two.
 One is the triggering factor outside and other is the reaction with in you.
 >5) *I'm **not able**  to express my thoughts in a discussion or meeting*.
 >**Instead say** "***I choose*** *to not to express my thoughts in a discussion or meeting*."  what ever you choose from your depth no force in the world can prevent you from doing that.
+>6) Dont meet the problem half way let the problem meet you dont spin your opinion on that problem which basically agreegate it.
+Don't play a screen in your mind whether the other person will accept what your saying.
+>7) when ever you get time start observing what is around you(e.g)things in your living room.
+Go in details of that observe it in detail and then close your eyes and try to recall this will increase the `smrithi`shathi in you the moha will loose his power in you.Great monks like Swami Ramakrishna, Vivekananda have practised it.It will give you sharpness and this helps smartness.